alokkumarr/my-big-project-/doc/development.md

 taking into account different versions and branches of the product.

-The documentation source files are located in the [saw-dist/src/main/asciidoc] directory and are automatically rendered as part of the project build process.
+The documentation source files are located in the [dist/src/main/asciidoc] directory and are automatically rendered as part of the project build process.
 To render the documentation without running other parts of the project build, execute the following command:

-        $ mvn -pl saw-dist asciidoctor:process-asciidoc -Dasciidoctor.backend=html
+        $ mvn -pl dist asciidoctor:process-asciidoc -Dasciidoctor.backend=html

-The output can be inspected in the `saw-dist/target/generated-docs` directory.
+The output can be inspected in the `dist/target/generated-docs` directory.

-[saw-dist/src/main/asciidoc]: saw-dist/src/main/asciidoc
+[dist/src/main/asciidoc]: dist/src/main/asciidoc

 # Continuous integration